SShaDe: scalable shape deformation via local representations: Results

 where $\pi : V_{\M} \to V_{\M'}$ is the point-to-point correspondence between the vertices of the original mesh $\M$ and its deformation $\M'$.
 Similarly, the face angle error is the average difference between the same internal angles of the triangles before and after the deformation, which is given by

 where $\angle(v, t)$ is the internal angle of $t$ at vertex $v$.

-The results of our experiments on the DeFAUST dataset are summarized in \Cref{tab:defaust-results}, where we show the error metrics and the runtime averaged across all the 40 high-resolution examples in the dataset.
-The experiments are run until convergence, with a cutoff of 1000 iterations.
+The results of our experiments on the DeFAUST dataset are summarized in \Cref{tab:defaust-results} where we show the error metrics and the runtime averaged across all the 40 high-resolution examples in the dataset.
+The experiments are run until convergence with a cutoff of 1000 iterations.
 For our method, we remesh the original surface to about 6000 vertices, averaging the result across 5 parallel iterations (as discussed in \Cref{sec:refinement}).
 The configuration parameters of Implicit-ARAP are set to the values suggested by the authors in their paper.
-From these results, we can see that our approach can achieve comparable results to the other baseline approaches in terms of surface error, edge length error, and face angle error.
+The experiments show that our approach can achieve comparable results to the other baseline approaches in terms of surface error, edge length error, and face angle error.
 However, with our method we can compute the deformation at a fraction of the computational cost, obtaining a 50x-60x speedup.
 Notably, both Implicit-ARAP and our solution achieve significantly better results in terms of volume error.
-We speculate that this outcome is an intrinsic issue of ARAP and its variants, and that, in fact, the local rigidity constraints only translate to useful volume preservation in a low resolution setting.
+This behavior can be better appreciated in the examples from \Cref{fig:defaust-volume}, which also shows the ability of our method to keep the per-edge error low.
+We speculate that this outcome on volume preservation comes from an intrinsic issue of ARAP and its variants, as the local rigidity constraints only translate to useful volume preservation in a low resolution setting.
 Clearly, this is not an issue for continuous implicit methods such as Implicit-ARAP, while our method may be seen specifically as a way to account for this issue, since we perform the deformation in a low-resolution representation of the original input.
-In support to this argument, we highlight that the volume errors for the baselines in the same exact set of experiments on the low-resolution FAUST shapes are much more competitive:
+In support to this argument, we highlight that the volume errors for the baselines in the same exact set of experiments on the low-resolution FAUST shapes are much more competitive (ARAP: 1.28\%, Elastic: 1.29\%, ARAP-SR: 1.21\%).

 Lastly, the examples in \Cref{fig:arap-examples} depict a comparison between our method and the other baselines on some user-defined deformations from the original Implicit-ARAP paper.
 As shown in the figure, with our approach we are able to obtain results that are more visually plausible with few seconds of computation, instead of several minutes.